 “Soy negro, soy feo, pero soy tu asesino, no es la cara ni el cuerpo, es mi palón divino (I’m black, I’m ugly, but I’m your killer, it’s not about the face or body, but my holy d…)”.
-This was one of the most repeated choruses in Cuba, in 2017.
+This was one of the most repeated choruses in Cuba in the last few years.
 The lyric is rude and the rhythm is catchy.
 The song, by reggaeton singer Chocolate Mc, has never been broadcasted by Cuban radio stations or television; nonetheless, it has been played throughout the country, since it was spread by means of the so-called “package”, a weekly terabyte of entertainment content, which is copied by Cuban people in pen drives and external hard drives and has been used by most of Cuban urban music representatives as their main socialization platform.
 Traditional record companies and TV shows screen video clips are now off the picture.
 The bet has been placed on freelance recordings and “package carries” do the rest.

 Surviving in this “musical ecosystem” is not easy at all.
 Distribution matters are complemented by internal quarrels among artists.
 These arguments have been given labeled as “rough critics” and they come out as songs used to publically air personal differences among these musicians.
 The “rough critics” have also gone into the social networks realm.
 The access to Internet is still limited in Cuba, but artists know that they are followed in these spaces, both on the island nation and overseas, so they use live broadcastings to (especially on Facebook Live) in order to criticize their colleagues, with the hardest language.
 These quarrels, which are not positive at all, are put together and analyzed by such Youtubers as Adrian Fernandez and Cristian Mas Duro.
 Those videos are later included in the weekly package and that’s how “offline” Cubans have access to these polemics.